IBPA/DepressionProject/README.md

 ```
 or use script

-## Plot tsne using only best results from RFE/Elbow method
+## Plot tsne using only best results from RFE/Elbow method (don't need)
 Make sure to input the hardcoded variables for the rfe results
 ```
 python -u -m DepressionProjectNew.run_tsne_use_rfe_results_all \